lihbr/lihbr-apex/README.md

 | Staging     | [staging.lihbr.com](https://staging.lihbr.com) | In sync with [staging branch](https://github.com/lihbr/lihbr-apex/tree/staging), [Prismic](https://prismic.io) content might be outdated |

 ## Development

-> :warning: As explained above some packages used by this repository are private, if you do not have access to them you might encounter some trouble developing on this repository.

 ### Prerequisites